8 Innovative Materials Used in Architecture

 Rammed earth is an innovative building material of the past, present, and future.
 It is considered to be an eco-friendly material with an almost zero carbon footprint.
 Other than that, it is a low-cost technique, as the primary material (i.e. damp soil) is readily available at most build sites.

-Buildings with rammed earth construction are low maintenance, pest proof, fireproof, durable, versatile, and provide a decent amount of noise reduction.
+Buildings with rammed earth construction are low maintenance, pest-proof, fireproof, durable, versatile, and provide a decent amount of noise reduction.
 The construction is mainly based in Ghana and other sub-Saharan areas, gradually attracting attention from other architects worldwide.

 This may sound bizarre, but you can now see through wood!!
+One of the unique innovative materials!

 The presence of lignin and cellulose is what makes the wood opaque.
 It even rots and gets eaten by termites.
 The researchers at the University of Maryland used hydrogen peroxide (commonly used to bleach hair) to make the wood transparent.
 This material can overcome all the drawbacks of glass and plastic as it is biodegradable, stronger, ductile, and a good insulator.